Canon 1200D vs Fujifilm X-T100

 - More modern: Reflects 4 years and 3 months of technical progress since the 1200D launch.

+How about other alternatives?
 Do the specifications of the Canon 1200D and the Fujifilm X-T100 place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1200D and the X-T100 in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1200D vs Fujifilm X-T100